“Cozy, Clean, and Friendly at a Great Price” by Bob Wood

 Please go here to access Mr. Woods’ and Angelina’s Uganda / Rwanda 2015 Summer Travel series.

-I think where people who don’t travel the third world regularly are most mistaken, is that in their minds eye view of the hotels available to guest-house-iris-kigalinormal folks like you and me, they see nothing but squalor.
+I think where people who don’t travel the third world regularly are most mistaken, is that in their minds eye view of the hotels available to normal folks like you and me, they see nothing but squalor.
 That is absolutely not the case.
 Hotels in an East African state like Rwanda run the gamut, from overpriced, overdone “just like in the USA” Marriotts, to budget hostels at ten bucks a night.
 Sometimes I believe people think that I’m sleeping in a dumpster by the side of the road, when in fact a lot of these cheap budget hotels are lovely little places.

 By the time we had reached Kigali (the capital city of Rwanda) we were coming off of ten days in Uganda; Uganda is at times pretty chaotic.
 A place to slow down and take it easy was in order.
 We found it at the Iris Guest House.
 And we found it online at an Internet cafe…if you take your phone, or in my case a mini laptop you are able to go through sites like Trip Advisor – and reserve a hotel, like we did for that very night.
 It’s one way that being connected to wi-fi on the road has really helped smooth out travel in the developing world.